ZykaJiri/cookidoo-monsieur-convertor-POC/README.md

 ## To get the raw recipes from cookidoo use cookidump or scrape them from network tab in browser
 https://github.com/auino/cookidump

+You may also use the dumped-recipes.json which is taken from cookidump

 ## Requirements
 - PHP 8+
 - Composer